 - In TF2's take on Capture the Flag, the flag is a large briefcase containing "enemy intelligence," which trails papers behind it when an opposing player carries it.
 Unlike many other games, one can score while their own team's intel is not in the base, and touching dropped friendly intel won't immediately send it home.
 Instead, it must be defended in place until a timer elapses, during which any opponent can pick it up again.

 - Mannpower is a variant of Capture the Flag.
 Its most notable features include powerups and a grappling hook for all classes to use.
 The rules are slightly altered.
 Like many other games with Capture the Flag, the intel must be in one team's base before the other can capture, and touching a dropped friendly intel sends it back to the base.
-Another major change is that random critical hits are disabled.
+Random critical hits on non-melee weapons are disabled, random damage spread is disabled as well, and respawn times are much shorter.
+All Mannpower maps take place on existing maps that have been modified to work with the game mode.
 This game mode is currently in beta as a Mann Co.
 Beta Test.

 - In Payload, a mine cart with a bomb on it sits on a track.
 Attacking players (again, virtually always BLU) crowd around the cart to push it along the track towards the enemy's base.
 The more players present, the faster they can push.note The cart must pass through several segments of the map for the attackers to reach the end point.
 If the attacking players fail to push the cart for 30 seconds, it will slowly move backwards or roll back down hills until it is pushed again or reaches the last checkpoint passed.
 The defenders win if they can manage to hold back the cart for a certain length of time, though unfortunately for them, the attacking team gets a time extension for every checkpoint reached, and the cart always contains a first level dispenser.